American Jews: Socioeconomics

 31% of American Jews hold a graduate degree; this figure is compared with the general American population where 11% of Americans hold a graduate degree.
 White collar professional jobs have been attractive to Jews and much of the community tend to take up professional white collar careers requiring tertiary education involving formal credentials where the respectability and reputability of professional jobs is highly prized within Jewish culture.
 While 46% of Americans work in professional and managerial jobs, 61% of American Jews work as professionals, many of whom are highly educated, salaried professionals whose work is largely self-directed in management, professional, and related occupations such as engineering, science, medicine, investment banking, finance, law, and academia.

 Much of the Jewish American community lead middle class lifestyles.
 While the median household net worth of the typical American family is $99,500, among American Jews the figure is $443,000.
 In addition, the median Jewish American income is estimated to be in the range of $97,000 to $98,000, nearly twice as high the American national median.
 Either of these two statistics may be confounded by the fact that the Jewish population is on average older than other religious groups in the country, with 51% of polled adults over the age of 50 compared to 41% nationally.
 Older people tend to both have higher income and be more highly educated.
 By 2016, Modern Orthodox Jews had a median household income of $158,000, while Open Orthodox Jews had a median household income at $185,000 (compared to the American median household income of $59,000 for 2016).

+According to a 2020 study by the Pew Research Center, 23% of American Jewish living in households with incomes of at least $200,000.
+Conservatives (27%) and Reforms (26%) are more likely to live in households with incomes of at least $200,000 than those who are Orthodox (16%).
+The study found also that American Jews are a comparatively well-educated group, around 60% of them are college graduates.
+Reforms (64%) and Conservatives (55%) are more likely to obtain college or postgraduate education than those who are Orthodox (37%).

 As a whole, American and Canadian Jews donate more than $9 billion a year to charity.
 This reflects Jewish traditions of supporting social services as a way of living out the dictates of Jewish law.
 Most of the charities that benefit are not specifically Jewish organizations.

-While the median income of Jewish Americans is high, there are still small pockets of poverty.
-In the New York area, there are approximately 560,000 Jews living in poor or near-poor households, representing about 20% of the New York metropolitan Jewish community.
-Most affected are children, the elderly, immigrants from the former Soviet Union and Orthodox families.